MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 - [ ] There is an obvious way to filter countries by name; this filtering is case-insensitive and matches the start of the name. (_For example, `ca` should show `Canada`, but not `Jamaica`._)
 - [ ] There is an obvious way to filter cities by name; this filtering is case-insensitive and matches the start of the name. (_For example, `shi` should show `Shiliguri`, but not `Washington`._)
+  - _**Clarification**: The city filter capability should only be available if there are cities currently being shown!
+In addition, this filter is NOT supposed to go and search for cities via an API call - it's just supposed to filter the currently shown list of city names._
 - [ ] There is an obvious way to allow these two filters to only include results that have photos.
 - [ ] Filters have no Submit buttons - they filter immediately on user entry.
 - [ ] Only one filter is active at a time; if another filter is engaged, any text in the previously used filter is removed, which affects results being displayed.